otherpeopleucsd/honey_daisy/_drafts/daylily.md

 “MAYA!”

 Maya jolted awake, the piercing cry bursting through her dream and dragging her back to reality.
 She drew in a ragged breath and struggled to calm her nerves.
 When she opened her eyes again, she saw her wrinkled skin, her rickety old bed, and makeshift blanket knitted from graphic t-shirts.
 Her old weary bones felt the night breeze waltzing in through the crack in the curtain; she felt the weight of her spectacles on her nose, and she knew she was back.
 Back in her tiny log cabin at the top of the world, the only place left that hadn’t been scorched by the sun; the only place that hadn’t been made unlivable.
-They used to call this mountain Kanchenjunga, or “Five Treasures of the High Snow”.
-She rather liked that name, even though it was hard to say, the mountain’s treasures were long gone and snow was a fading memory.
+They used to call this mountain Kanchenjunga, or “Five Treasures of the High Snow.”
+She rather liked that name, even though it was hard to say, even though the mountain’s treasures were long gone and snow was a fading memory.

 “Maya, are you okay?!”